amagimedia/amagimedia.github.io/partners.markdown

       </div>

       <div class="three-fourths last">
-        TEN Sports (or Taj Entertainment Network) is an Indian sports channel owned and operated by Zee Network.
+        TEN Sports is an Indian sports channel owned and operated by Zee Network.
 TEN Sports was launched on April 1, 2002, and became the world's premier sports channel for South Asians.
-Its portfolio consists of the Ten Sports, Ten Cricket, Ten Action and Ten Golf channels, digital studio facilities and integrated transmission services for various broadcast clients.
       </div>
     </div>